vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   When global option `-j`, `--json` is used, the TUI is replaced by JSON being periodically printed on standard output.
-Every line describing resource usage at the time of writing.
+Every line describing resource usage at the time of writing. `ct top` with JSON output can be manually refreshed by sending it `SIGUSR1`.

     `-r`, `--rate` *n*
       Refresh rate in seconds, defaults to 1 second.